 Hamburg is a creative hub for young designers and art lovers.
 With its vibrant art scene, you can find inspirations to fuel your creativity.
 Hamburg’s HafenCity, for example, is a hybrid area of old and new structures seamlessly fused together.
 The contrast of modern buildings like Elbphilharmonie and historical UNESCO site, Speicherstadt, makes the area particularly charming and interesting.
-You can probably understand why this is our favourite place for photographers.
-For hotels in Hamburg CLICK HERE.
+You can probably understand why this is our favorite place for photographers.
+For hotels in Hamburg, CLICK HERE.

 8) Amsterdam, Netherlands

 Amsterdam is the most well-known city in the Netherlands and is a popular tourist destination.
-But before their arrival, many visitors don’t know much about the city other than the famous red light district and liberal policies on marijuana and prostitution.
+But before their arrival, many visitors don’t know much about the city other than the famous red-light district and liberal policies on marijuana and prostitution.
 Those are interesting of course, but there is so much more to the city including Amsterdam Old Town.

 The Oude Kerk is Amsterdam Old Town’s oldest building.
-Founded in 1213, it now stands in the middle of Amsterdam’s famous red light district.
+Founded in 1213, it now stands in the middle of Amsterdam’s famous red-light district.
 You can take a tour of the building or step inside to see the latest art installation.

 A visit to Amsterdam Old Town is not complete without a canal cruise.
 The city looks so different from the water.
 Hop on a boat and watch the beautiful 17th-century grachtenhuizen pass by as you float along the canals and under arched bridges.
 You can book a normal canal cruise or even enjoy special ones with candlelight dinners or all-you-can-drink beer.

 If you happen to be in Amsterdam Old Town on a sunny day, be sure to take a break at one of the city’s wonderful canalside terraces for a drink and a snack.
-You’ll find one on almost any corner of Amsterdam Old Town but a few favourites include Cafe ‘t Smalle, Van Zuylen and Spanjer en van Twist.
+You’ll find one on almost any corner of Amsterdam Old Town but a few favorites include Cafe ‘t Smalle, Van Zuylen and Spanjer en van Twist.
 If you haven’t tried them yet you should order some bitterballen, they are a very popular Dutch snack that goes well with a cold beer.
-For hotels in Amsterdam CLICK HERE.
+For hotels in Amsterdam, CLICK HERE.

 9) Venice, Italy

 Venice is located in northern Italy.
-Every year more than 12 million people from all around the world travel there which makes Venice one of the most visited place in Italy.
+Every year more than 12 million people from all around the world travel there which makes Venice one of the most visited places in Italy.
 In today’s Venice the town is filled with small cafes, restaurants, students and of course way too many tourists.
-There is a rich cultural life with International film festival founded in 1932 as its highlight.
+There is a rich cultural life with an international film festival founded in 1932 as its highlight.
 Approximately 100 canals with over 400 bridges are the pride of Venice so it’s no surprise that the transport around the city is mainly by boats.

 If you want to be transported back in time to when the city was at its full glory, to Renaissance Venice, when the town was one of the most fashionable cities in Europe filled with high power, full of cultural significance and the sharp contrast between the wealthy and the poor.
 To see the differences up close you should head to the Academia and have a look at the paintings of Veronese.
-Making sure you see the Accademia should be one of your priority, especially if you are an art lover.
+Making sure you see the Accademia should be one of your priorities, especially if you are an art lover.
 Saint Mark’s Basilica and Doge’s Palace are definitely worth the visit as well as San Marco Campanile or Rialto Bridge.
-For hotels in Venice CLICK HERE.
+For hotels in Venice, CLICK HERE.

 Valencia Town Hall, Spain